kutlayozger/JSDatatypeAlgorithms/README.md

 Set data structure is a kind of an array except there no duplicate items.
 Contains completely unique values.
 Implementation of sets some methods should contain has, values, add, remove, size, union, intersection, difference, subset.

+## 4- Linked List

+Linked List is a common data structure where elements are stored in a node.
+The node contains two key pieces of information the element itself and reference to the next node.